-Admission requirements vary by program, so the best way to learn about Admission Requirements for the program you are interested in is to set an appointment to meet one of our Education Consultants.
+Admission requirements vary by program, so the best way to learn about Admission Requirements for the program you are interested in is to book an appointment to meet one of our Education Consultants.

 During this meeting, our team will discuss your career goals, to truly understand what you are looking for out of a career.
-From there, they can provide guidance to you about which college diploma program best meets your own personal goals.
+From there, they can provide you with guidance about college diploma programs which best meet your own personal goals.

 High School Graduates